italodellagarza/FinalWorkAgentBasedModeling/README.md

 ### EXECUTION

-At each step of the execution, a proportion (setable trough the variable `em-per-timestamp`) will schedule a transaction.
-To each person, it is asked to perform a transaction, which will be a money laundering operation or not according to a Bernoulli Distribution with the probability determined by the product of the person's predisposition and a criminal influence factor (configurable through the variable `criminal-inf`).
-Each of this situations have their own particularities:
+At each step of the execution, a proportion of people will schedule a transaction.
+To each person, it is asked to perform a transaction, which will be a money laundering operation or not according to a Bernoulli Distribution with the probability determined by the product of the person's predisposition and a criminal influence factor.
+Each of these situations have their own particularities:

-- If the transaction is money laundering:
+- If the transaction is Money Laundering:
-	- The most likely destination are the ones with biggest predisposition (also choiced trough weights).
+	- The most likely destination are the ones with biggest predisposition (also chosen trough weights).
-	- The amount have a biggest probability to be higher than the maximum permitted value.
+	- The amount has a biggest probability to be higher than the maximum permitted value.
 Various successive transactions are scheduled to cover the total.
-	- A layer scheme with passage accounts can be constructed or not (with 50% probability) and they are randonly owned by the destination person or the sender.
+	- A layer scheme with passage accounts can be constructed or not (with 50% probability) and they are randomly owned by the destination person or the sender.
-	- The financial institution of the passage accounts are most likely diferent of the origin account's one.
+	- The financial institution of the passage accounts is most likely different of the origin account's one.
 	- Each scheduled transaction's amount value has it's average next to a value divisible by 1,000 with a small random deviation (positive or negative), or a little smaller than the maximum permitted with a small negative deviation.
+- If the transaction is not a Money Laundering:
+	- The amount will be lesser than the maximum permitted value.
+	- The transaction will be done within a single timestep.

-The program generates the file `output.csv`. which has the register of each transaction described by the following variables:
+After scheduling, at the same timestep, each account is verified in order to perform their scheduled transactions to that timestep.
+The transactions are recorded in an output file (`output.csv`) which has the register of each transaction described by the following variables:

 - __`TIMESTAMP`__: The transaction timestamp.
 - __`ID_ORIGIN`__: The `who` variable of the origin.